Martinsmith67/lottery/README.md

 https://youtu.be/79xPAfNoon4

-I would recommend when starting the bot to fund the contract with at least 0.1 BNB and 5 cake but people have one the jackpot with less so it up to you.
+I would recommend when starting the bot to fund the contract with at least 0.1 BNB and 5 cake but people have won the jackpot with less so it up to you.